Why Obi-Wan Is Much Stronger Than We Think

 Who would have won had the match in Episode 4 continued?

-In an era where darkness is spreading and Jedi are hunted, Obi-Wan duels every single Sith except Sidious, as well as General Grievous, and only dies when he himself chooses to.
+In an era where darkness is spreading and Jedi are hunted, Obi-Wan duels every single Sith except Sidious, as well as General Grievous, and manages to perish in a manner of his choosing.
 He never faltered in his stalwart pursuit of justice, earned a spot on the Jedi Council at a remarkably young age, and can be shown to dwell in the league of elite warriors like Yoda:

 - Count Dooku is said to be on par with Yoda and Mace Windu